danielbernalb/LibreCO2/README.md

 ****************************
 **Contact**

-Any doubr, bug, apport or comment please contact me at danielbernalb@gmail.com or twitter account @danielbernalb
+Any doubt, bug, apport or comment please contact me at danielbernalb@gmail.com or twitter account @danielbernalb